Microbial-Explicit-Model/MEMC/README.md

 <img src="man/figures/README-unnamed-chunk-11-1.png" width="100%" />

-Changing the POM and DOM decomposition flux dynamics affects model behavior!
+Changing the POC and DOC decomposition flux dynamics affects model behavior!
 The flexibility of the flux dynamics makes `MEMC` a powerful tool for rapid SOM model exploration.